Lac-Mégantic rail disaster: Municipal reaction

-In Montmagny, a community on the CN line through Lévis, mayor Jean-Guy Desrosiers has expressed concern about the 60 mph dangerous materials trains which have appeared increasingly frequently now that the former CP line through Lac-Mégantic is inoperable; neither the city nor police and fire responders are informed of the content of these shipments, leaving questions as to the readiness of the municipality to respond to further derailments.
+In Montmagny, a community on the CN line through Lévis, mayor Jean-Guy Desrosiers expressed concern about the 60 mph dangerous materials trains which appeared increasingly frequently after the former CP line through Lac-Mégantic was inoperable; neither the city nor police and fire responders were informed of the content of these shipments, leaving questions as to the readiness of the municipality to respond to further derailments.

 Magog mayor Vicky May Hamm made an Access to Information Act enquiry for track inspection data, train scheduling information and products transported.
 The federal response acknowledged that inspections found three problematic track sections, but provided no further information.
-Sherbrooke has made similar demands.
-While US authorities have made Maine track inspection data available quickly, the Canadian government is expected to take eight months to a year to comply with the Access to Information Act enquiries.
+Sherbrooke made similar demands.
+While US authorities made Maine track inspection data available quickly, the Canadian government was expected to take eight months to a year to comply with the Access to Information Act enquiries.